You can sink a lot of money into furniture. If you dont buy carefully,

 bidding process to get the best possible price on the item.
 Invite each

-retailer to quote you a priceand be sure to ask about delivery costs.
+retailer to quote you a priceincluding delivery costs.

 If the prices quoted by other retailers are higher than the price at the

-store where you started, you can be assured that the initial price was
+store where you started, you know the initial price was a good one.
+If

-good.
-If not, either buy from one of the other retailers or use their prices
+not, either buy from one of the other retailers or use their prices to

 Unfortunately, this competitive bidding process may work only on moderate-